The exact steps we took to get rid of head lice naturally!

 - We got ALL our hairbrushes and combs and put them into the HOT dishwasher.

-- I asked our son to start vacuuming the carpets.
+- I asked our son to start vacuuming the carpet everywhere.

 - While they were doing that, I started mixing up my lice potion: first I melted about 1/3 cup coconut oil gently (not too hot, I wanted all the beneficial stuff still intact), and then added about 1/3 cup olive oil and about 12 drops of tea tree oil.
 (Which I'd already had on hand, thankfully.)
 Friends have said they just used olive oil and had good luck, but I'd read many good things about coconut oil and tea tree oil, too, so I wanted to be sure!